 The Healthcare Ministry at FBC St Pete is to apply the whole person wellness with emphasis on health promotion, education, advocacy, and referrals to community healthcare resources.

 The values of the Healthcare Ministry at FBC St Pete are Trust, Respect, Dignity, and Excellence of care with our responsibility to meet the healthcare and spiritual needs of our congregational members individually or, in a group setting.

-If you are interested in being part of this dynamic Health Ministry team as an FCN or CHP, please contact the church office (727) 576-5508 to leave a message or, email Pastor John Rice.
+If you are interested in being part of this dynamic Health Ministry team as an FCN or CHP, please contact the church office (727) 576-5508 to leave a message or, email Pastor Aimee Hobbs.
 We will contact you to answer any questions that you may have about becoming involved in our Health Ministry.